mjforan/rm_motors_ros/README.md

-# GM6020-ROS
+# gm6020_hw

-This is a hardware interface used to control a single DJI GM6020 motor over the CAN bus.
+This is a hardware interface used to control DJI GM6020 motors over the CAN bus.

 TODO control and feedback interfaces